souffle-lang/souffle-lang.github.io/pages/docs/components.md

 ## Overridable Relations

-If a relation, declared in a super component is declared as `overridable`, a sub component may override its associated rules and facts from its super component, i.e., the facts and rules of the super component are discarded if the sub component uses the directive `override` for this relation.
+If a relation is declared as `overridable` in the super-component, a subcomponent may override its associated rules and facts from its super-component.
+The facts and rules of the super-component are discarded of an `overridable` relation with the directive `override` in the subcomponent.

 For this example,
 ```